MoE-Based Learned Inertial Odometry for Bicycle Localization

-To evaluate the localization performance of different methods, we define the following metrics, similar to TLIO.
+To evaluate the localization performance of different methods, we define the following metrics similar to TLIO.

-The \textbf{Absolute Translation Error (ATE, m)} measures the root mean square error (RMSE) between the estimated trajectory and the ground-truth trajectory, expressed in meters, and is defined as:
+The \textbf{Absolute Translation Error (ATE, m)} measures the root-mean-square error (RMSE) between the estimated and ground-truth trajectories, expressed in meters, and is defined as:

-where ${p}_t^{n}$ and $\hat{{p}}_t^{n}$ denote the ground-truth and estimated positions at time $t$, respectively.
+where $p_t^{n}$ and $\hat{p}_t^{n}$ denote the ground-truth and estimated positions at time $t$, respectively.

-The \textbf{Relative Translation Error (RTE, m)} over a given time interval evaluates the relative trajectory error in a locally gravity-aligned coordinate frame.
-This metric is insensitive to accumulated heading errors.
-The RTE, measured in meters, is defined as:
+The \textbf{Relative Translation Error (RTE, m)} evaluates the relative trajectory error over a given time interval in a locally gravity-aligned coordinate frame, and is therefore insensitive to accumulated heading errors.
+It is defined as: